 How To Select Kale

 Select kale with deeply colored green leaves that are firm and do not show signs of wilting, yellowing or browning.
 Kale is readily available year round.
-Since kale ranks highly for pesticide residue (ranking 69 out of 100) according to research conducted by the Environmental Working Group, I recommend that you use organic kale whenever possible.
+Since kale ranks highly for pesticide residue (ranking 69 out of 100) according to research conducted by the

 Kale has a slightly stronger flavor than baby spinach, so if you are not used to green smoothies, you might want to use strongly flavored fruit such as strawberries or pineapple to help mask the flavor.
 You can also slowly introduce kale into your smoothie recipes and increase the amount to two cups per recipe over time.
 I enjoy the flavor of kale in my green smoothies.
 Kale has a firmer texture than spinach as well, so you might need to blend your shake slightly longer if you are not using a high-end Vita-Mix blender.